-My center works specifically with patients with severe disabilities with their treatments more focused on maintenance of their current state and prevention of future complication, leading me to look for treatment ideas that would allow them to not just maintain their current state but also improve it, this is how I learned for the first time about the MOVE program
+My center works specifically with patients with severe disabilities with their treatments more focused on maintenance of their current state and the prevention of future complication.
+Leading me to look for treatment ideas that would allow them to not just maintain their current state but also improve it, this is how I learned for the first time about the MOVE program.

 At the time, I was unable to travel to receive formal training but decided to order the books and be in touch with the MOVE International staff to work towards implementing the program in my center.
 Since I was not formally trained, the center was implementing the MOVE philosophy and we were gathering data using the MOVE Assessment Profile, as best we could.